nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

         version: '1'

 ---
-The Nuxeo Platform comes in different packages and can be installed on many operating systems.
+The Nuxeo Platform comes in many different packages and can be installed on many operating systems.
 You may have to install:

 *   a zip archive (works on any operating system that supports a Java Development Kit),
 *   a Windows installer (**.exe**),